MuhammadSalah99/web-app/README.md

 4. then copies whats in the local project dir to the container file system

 ### Database connection
-I changed DATABASE_URL to add the new port of the network thats shard between the database and the application (5432)the new port of the network thats shard between the database and the application (5432)the new port of the network thats shard between the database and the application (5432)the new port of the network thats shard between the database and the application (5432)the new port of the network thats shard between the database and the application (5432)the new port of the network thats shard between the database and the application (5432)
+I changed DATABASE_URL to add the new port of the network thats shard between the database and the application (5432)